murkl/arch-os-manager/docs/README.md

 ### Install Dependencies

 Use parameter `--install` to install and preconfigure **all required packages** from the Arch OS Manager.
 Use parameter `--install-gnome` to install incl.
-Font & GNOME Shell ectension settings.
+Font & GNOME Shell extension settings.

 #### Install & Set Font